Jamila Glass

 Glass began her formal training as a nine-year-old scholarship student at The Discovery Dance Group in Houston, Texas.
 She continued dancing in her spare time as a vocal music major at the multi-Grammy award-winning High School for the Performing and Visual Arts.
 Jamila graduated from the University of Southern California with a B.A. in Cinema-Television (Film & Video Production) and a Minor in Advertising.

-Beyond the stage, Jamila, a director/screenwriter, is currently producing films through her production company The Cutting Room where she has directed 20 critically-acclaimed short dance films, a television pilot, and 2 music videos that have garnered international praise, including film screenings in London, Paris and Lebanon.
+Beyond the stage, Jamila, a director/screenwriter, has produced films through her production company The Cutting Room where she has directed 21 critically-acclaimed short dance films, a television pilot, and 2 music videos that have garnered international praise, including film screenings in London, Paris and Lebanon.
 Her previous work as a freelance editor includes documentary shorts, national radio commercials, and an award-winning independent television network.
-Her directorial work for LACDC includes and then life was beautiful, INSECTOS: arte y vida (commissioned by the Cultural Office of the Embassy of Spain), and SUMMON (featuring the music by Emmy award-winning and Grammy and Oscar-nominated Kris Bowers).
-She previously served LACDC's Media Director and Summer/Winter Intensive Director, elevating the company's visibility across continents.
+Her directorial work for LACDC includes ECHOES, INSECTOS: arte y vida (both commissioned by the Cultural Office of the Embassy of Spain), and then life was beautiful, and SUMMON (featuring the music by Emmy and Oscar award-winning and Grammy-nominated Kris Bowers).

 Jamila is represented by Movement Talent Agency and is a member of the Television Academy, the Choreographers Guild and SAG-AFTRA.